following Jesus in a violent world

 September 11, 2001

-The Rev. Robert Rimbo, former bishop of the Southeast Michigan Synod of the ELCA wrote to the congregations of his synod following the September 11, 2001 terrorist attacks.
+The Rev. Robert Rimbo (1950-2026), a former ELCA Lutheran bishop wrote to the congregations of his synod following the September 11, 2001 terrorist attacks.
 He reflected on the words of Romans 12, verses 14 and 17:

 “Bless those who persecute you; bless and do not curse them… Do not repay anyone evil for evil, but take thought for what is noble in the sight of all.”